-I shared an article recently on a Balance class participant who didn’t walk, stand or sit in an upright position.
-In this article I want to share what motivated a change in her mental, emotional and physical behavior in her first two classes.
+I shared an article recently about an experience with someone in a Balance class who didn’t walk, stand or sit in an upright position.
+I want to share now what motivated a change in her mental, emotional and physical behavior in her first two classes.

-Our first class together was spent re-directing the focus from her storytelling to noticing how to stay upright in her seat and do the movement patterns being shared with her.
+Our first class together was spent re-directing her focus from her storytelling to noticing how to stay upright in her seat to do the movement patterns being shared with her.

-She didn’t show up for the second class however did come back for the third.
+She didn’t show up for the second class yet did come back for the third.
 Between our third and fourth classes there was a significant difference.
-She had been the first one to arrive at the third class so there was enough time to spend propping her up to stay in an upright position.
-She was frozen solid through her shoulders, arms, neck, head and torso with one side of her rib cage shorter than the other.
-To keep her upright props were placed under her arm on the side that was contracted.
+She had been the first one to arrive at the third class.
+This meant there was enough time to spend propping her up to stay in an upright position.
+She was frozen solid through her shoulders, arms, neck, head and torso with one side of her rib cage being held so it was shorter than the other.
+To keep her upright props were placed under her arm on the side that was contracted (shorter side).
 Blocks were put under her feet so she could feel them on the floor.

 By the end of the lesson she became aware that she had stopped using her back muscle strength to hold herself upright even in sitting.
 She had lost physical contact with engaging them!